Spider basics, body, behavior

 It’s one thing when an “itsy bitsy spider climbs up the waterspout”1 and quite another if it crawls up an arm!
 Who among us doesn’t jump?
 Or scream!
 Even arachnologists, who study all kinds of spiders, are known to sometimes jump at the sudden sight of one.
 Spiders are, in fact, among the top five most-feared animals, and researchers aren’t sure just why.
 Whatever the reason, the result is that spiders, as the late comedian Rodney Dangerfield might have put it, “don’t get no respect.”2

-Spiders surround us: A 2017 study3 that examined reports of spider populations in different habitats around the world found that there are 131 spiders per square meter (3.3 sf) on average.
+Spiders surround us: A 2017 study3 that examined reports of spider populations in different habitats around the world found that there are 131 spiders per 3.3 square feet (1 sq m) on average.
 “Favorable” conditions could have up to 1,000 per square meter!
 Yet—think about it—how many spiders have bitten you?
 One or two?
 Several?
-Actually, probably none, according to experts, as spiders rarely bite humans, but are typically blamed for bites delivered by other insects, such as flies, ants, fleas, mosquitoes, some beetle and true bug species, as well as others.
-They simply aren’t interested in humans and most can’t even penetrate human skin.
+According to experts, probably none, as spiders rarely bite humans but are typically blamed for bites delivered by other insects, such as flies, ants, fleas, mosquitoes, some beetle and true bug species, and others.
+They simply aren’t interested in humans, and most can’t even penetrate human skin.

 Spiders are beneficial